arp242/goatcounter/tpl/_backend_sitecode.markdown

 - `rnd` → can be used as a “cache buster” since browsers don’t always obey `Cache-Control`; ignored by the backend.

-The `User-Agent` header and remote address are used for the browser and location.
+You’ll need to forward the `User-Agent` header from the client and IP as `X-Forwarded-For: <ip>` if you want to get the correct browser and location.

+**NOTE**: many client libraries (such as `curl`) are marked as bots by default;
+be sure to use a vaguely realistic `User-Agent` when testing or if you’re not forwarding the user’s `User-Agent` header.

 Calling it from the middleware will probably result in more bot requests, as mentioned in the previous section.